mikesol/wags-course/FIRST_STEPS/09_APPENDING_THINGS.md

 And a sequence of glitches.

+We'll make both of them `NonEmptyArray`-s, which gives them some super powers.
+They become something called monads, which allows us to use something called `do` notation.
+I'm going to briefly do something more advanced just to give you a sense of the powerful algorithms that `do` notation allows for.

-We'll make both of them `NonEmptyArray`-s, which in a way super-charges them.
-As NonEmptyArrays, they become what we call monads, and we can do some neat stuff.
-For example, I'm going to write what's called a `do` bloc that mixes the two sequences together.
-I'll pull one value from one sequence, one from the other, then return them mixed together.
+Let's start a `do` bloc with the word `do`.
+I'll pull one value from the first sequence, one from the second, then return them mixed together.
 Then, I'll map over the structure with an index using a function called `mapWithIndex`, which I'll import.

 Let's use a cosine function to warp our mapping, which will distribute the notes quite densely towards the beginning and end of the sequence but sparsely towards the end.